blendicavlad/scloud-cashflow-forecast/README.md

 Machine learning service for Sorcrate ERP Cloud ERP

 run init-compose.sh when you firstly initialize the app and test data
-- must have AWS credentials set in the .aws/credentials file, to download the test data
+- must have AWS credentials set in the .aws/credentials file to download the test data
   - `aws_access_key_id={}`
   - `aws_secret_access_key={}`
 - dev mode also builds a postgres image with test data and tables (data insertion should take around 30 mins)